Frequently Asked Questions

 (for members aged 60 and above to 65)

-Automatic extension of DPS cover CPF members aged 21 to below 60 years, when they receive CPF contribution CPF members aged 21 to below 65 years, when they receive CPF contribution
+Automatic extension of DPS cover CPF members aged 21 to below 60 years, when they receive a valid CPF contribution CPF members aged 21 to below 65 years, when they receive a valid CPF contribution

 Automatic annual renewal Members with an active DPS cover, before their 60th birthday Members with an active DPS cover on or after 1 April 2021, before their 65th birthday